 2.Complies with all state licensing regulations, including supervision of children.

-3.Develops weekly themes and lessons plans, which are appropriate for the 8-12 children, ages 22-35 months, in the classroom.
+3.Develops weekly themes and lessons plans, which are appropriate for the 8 young infants in the center.
 Collaborates with and provides responsibilities for the teacher assistant to help implement the lesson plans.
 Follows Creative Curriculum guidelines and developmentally appropriate practice and licensing rules and regulations.

 4.Leads the daily classroom activities with a positive, caring attitude, one that is appropriate for an early childhood inclusive setting.